Online: Writing Narrative Journalism

 Benjamin Law – who has written for over 50 publications and is the author of several non-fiction books – will lead you through every step of the process from harvesting story ideas and pitching them to editors, right through to the nitty gritty of research, sourcing and conducting interviews, and how to turn raw research material into a riveting story, ready for publication in a magazine or book.
 This workshop is suitable for fiction and non-fiction writers wanting to apply their writing skills to a new field, for journalists looking for a new way to present a good story or for people wanting to know how to write non-fiction.

-Participants will come away from the workshop with a suite of story ideas to work on, with newfound skills to turn those ideas into stories.
-All participants will also be given some of the best examples of the genre to read at home.
+Participants will finish the workshop with a suite of story ideas to work on, with newfound skills to turn those ideas into stories.

-Participants should come into class with five short, succinct ideas of the stories they would like to write, for discussion in class.
+Internet access and confidence using basic computer software are essential for this program.
+Participants should prepare five short, succinct ideas of the stories they would like to write, for use in courses exercises.

 More from Writing NSW